Aussie Firefighters Save World's Only Groves Of Prehistoric Wollemi Pines

 That's right: The exact location of the trees is a secret.

-The government says the trees' long-term survival depends on keeping their location confidential, and on the public's cooperation in not attempting to visit them.
+The government says the trees' long-term survival depends on keeping their location confidential and on the public's cooperation in not attempting to visit them.
 Visitors could introduce disease and might trample regenerating plants.

-Kean thanked the firefighters for their efforts, and acknowledged that while fire season isn't new, it's getting worse.
+Kean thanked the firefighters for their efforts and acknowledged that while fire season isn't new, it's getting worse.

-"We'll always have bushfires in this country.
+"We'll always have bush fires in this country.
 There's no doubt about that.
 But there's no doubt also that the severity of this year's bush fires is not like anything we've ever seen.
 And that's due to climate change," Kean said.
 "There's a huge opportunity for us to lead the way in terms of tackling climate change and help the rest of the world decarbonize.
 There's no better country on the planet better placed to do that than Australia."

 Authorities will study the species' response to the fires to shape the response strategy in the future — a future in which fire will continue to threaten fragile ecosystems.